mashiro-no-rabo/musical-octo-happiness/README.md

 # queue is gone

-# now can recreate queue...
+# if still retrying, now can recreate queue...

 # with (not clean) try-catch retry loop - if restart app -, duplicated connection, 1 channel, new queue has no consumer